How to Trade Forex in 2025: Essential Tips

 Fundamental analysis is essential for forex traders in 2025 to understand the key economic forces driving currency fluctuations.
 By evaluating macroeconomic indicators like interest rates, GDP growth, and inflation, traders can gain valuable insights into currency pair movements and anticipate potential market shifts.

-• Interest Rate Cuts: Usually lead to currency depreciation.
+• Interest rate hikes typically lead to currency appreciation; rate cuts usually lead to depreciation.

 • What is GDP?

-• Gross Domestic Product (GDP) is the total value of goods and services produced by a country in a specific period.
-It reflects the economic health of a nation and is a key indicator of currency strength.
+• Gross Domestic Product (GDP) is the total value of goods and services produced by a country in a given period.

-• When China’s GDP growth exceeds forecasts, the CNY strengthens as it signals economic resilience and potential trade surpluses.
+• Example: When China’s GDP growth exceeds forecasts, the CNY strengthens, signaling economic resilience.

 • Cause: